masikh/Masikh-Python-LDAP-Suite/README.md

 └──[Search > Group > By user name]─────────────────────────────────────────────┘
 ```

-Note: In this example the user 'fbeek' has primary group
+Note: In this example the user 'robert' has primary group
-'staff' with gidNumber '100' and seven secondary groups.
+'staff' with gidNumber '100' and three secondary groups.

 ### <a name="searchmenu-group-byname" />-> Group -> By group name